prtkgpt/questdb.io/blog/2020-06-15-python-questdb-tutorial.md

 print(rawData)
 ```

-## Read The Content Into Pandas Dataframe
+## Read the content into pandas dataframe

 So you'll notice that the returned data is just a massive CSV string.
 If you'd
 rather have JSON data, then you would change the endpoint to